 When most of us picture bingo players, we often think of little old ladies being regulars at their local hall.
-However, it seems some of the most stereotypical assumptions could be wrong.
+However, it seems some of the most assumptions could be wrong.
 Since the evolution of online bingo, the types of people who play bingo has changed drastically.

-Younger Players Are Increasing, But Mostly Online
+Younger Players Are Increasing, but Mostly Online

 Women Still Play More Than Men